HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/table/table.md

 directive to the data source and it will automatically listen for sorting changes and change the order of data rendered by the table.

+The default sort order of values is as follows: "[Null]AaBbCc123".

 By default, the `HcTableDataSource` sorts with the assumption that the sorted column's name matches the data property name that the column displays.
 For example, the following column definition is named `position`, which matches the name of the property displayed in the row cell.